71st Airborne Brigade (United States)

 The 71st Airborne Brigade (separate) and its successor 36th Airborne Brigade reinforced the 82nd Airborne Division as a 4th Brigade.
 All 3,300 troopers of the 71st Brigade were authorized to be jump-qualified.
-On 1 November 1973, the brigade was inactivated and a reduced amount of its personnel and equipment were used to activate the 36th Airborne Brigade, a TDA headquarters.
+On 1 November 1973, the brigade was inactivated and a reduced number of its personnel and amount of equipment were used to activate the 36th Airborne Brigade, a TDA headquarters.
 The brigade only had two battalions: 1-143d and 2-143d.
 On 1 April 1980 the brigade was inactivated and the two battalions were reorganized and reflagged as other types of units.
 Company A of 2-143d formed Company G (Ranger), 143d Infantry, a corps-level LRRP unit (later LRS) that remained active until 2001.

 The brigade's lineage lives on today, embodied in the 71st Battlefield Surveillance Brigade.